 How is COVID-19 Spread?

 The coronavirus is transmitted from one person to another through respiratory droplets and infected surfaces.
-Respiratory droplets expelled by an infected individual when sneezing or coughing may travel up to six feet and land in the mouths or noses of nearby people or possibly inhaled into the lungs.
+Respiratory droplets expelled by an infected individual when sneezing or coughing may travel up to six feet and land in the mouths or noses of nearby people or possibly be inhaled into the lungs.
 While data isn’t available yet as to how long the coronavirus can live on surfaces, based on previous similar diseases, it is estimated one could become infected from touching a contaminated surface up to two days after initial contamination and then touching the eyes, nose, or mouth.

 What are the Symptoms of COVID-19?